yogi0001122/tech-challenge/2-challenge/README.md

  This code is to query the metadata of an instance within Azure

- The following are needed to run PythonFlask API:
+ The following are needed to run this code:

 ### Prerequisite: